barefootwriter/KPU/IDEA/minor/framework.md

 * Opening to, and learning from, other cultures.
 * Being a lifelong learner.

-Core Skill listing per course
+Core skill listing per course
 -----------------------------

 ### IDEA 1100, Interdisciplinary Foundations